 The Basin was consolidated from all or part of four previously existing basins.
-The four previous basin and their associated Bulletin 118 basin numbers were the Soquel Valley (3-1), West Santa Cruz Terrace (3-26), Santa Cruz Purisima Formation (3-21), and Pajaro Valley Basins (3-2).
+The four previous basin and their associated Bulletin 118 basin numbers were the Soquel Valley (3-1), West Santa Cruz Terrace (3-26), Santa Cruz Purisima Formation (3-21), and Pajaro Valley Basins (3-2) (DWR, Bulletin 118 Interim Update 2016).

 The consolidated Basin boundary is intended to include all areas where the stacked aquifer system of the Purisima Formation, Aromas Red Sands, and certain other Tertiary-age aquifer units underlying the Purisima Formation constitute the shared groundwater resource to be managed by the MGA.
 Previous basin boundary definitions were based on surficial alluvium, and did not accurately represent the extent of the deeper aquifer units from which most groundwater is produced.
-The basin is defined by both geologic and jurisdictional boundaries.
+The Basin is defined by both geologic and jurisdictional boundaries (Hydrometrics WRI 2016).
+Basin boundaries to the west are primarily geologic.
+Basin boundaries to the east, adjacent to the Pajaro Valley Subbasin managed by PV Water, are primarily jurisdictional.